Azerbaijan travel guide

 Heydar Aliyev International Airport

-Location: The airport is situated about 12 miles (20km) from Baku.
+Location: The airport is situated about 16 miles (25km) from Baku.

-Getting to the city: Bus 116 services the city centre and official taxis are available outside the airport building; beware of drivers within the arrivals hall who are unlicensed and charge more.
+Getting to the city: Baku Bus - H1 express bus services the city centre and official taxis are available outside the airport building; beware of drivers within the arrivals hall who are unlicensed and charge more.
 Hotel courtesy cars can be arranged for a fee.

 Airport Taxis: Taxis are available at the airport.

-Facilities: There are ATMs on the first floor in the Arrivals area.
+Facilities: There are ATMs on the first floor of the airport.
 Left luggage storage is available, and other services include VIP lounges, duty-free shops and bureaux de change.

 Nine out of the 11 existing climate zones are present in Azerbaijan, although most of the country is dry semiarid steppe.
 Generally summers are hot and winters mild and wet, with snow in the mountains.
 Average temperatures range from 41°F (5°C) in the mountainous regions to 81°F (27°C) in the lowlands in summer, and 14°F (-10°C) to 37°F (3°C) in winter.
 The best time to travel for warm and dry weather is between April and October, but mountainous areas are best visited in the summer months of July and August.
 Baku in the summer is very hot and humid.